 Vascular dementia can occur over time as "silent" strokes pile up.
 Quite often, vascular dementia draws attention to itself only when the impact of so many strokes adds up to significant disability.
 Avoiding and controlling risk factors such as diabetes, high blood pressure, smoking, and high cholesterol can help curb the risk of vascular dementia.

 Catching the condition early also helps limit the impact and severity of vascular dementia.
 Early detection requires an awareness of risk factors and, more importantly, efforts to keep them under control.
-Anyone who suspects vascular dementia should talk with his or her doctor.
+Anyone who suspects vascular dementia should talk with their doctor.

 Symptoms of Vascular Dementia

 Symptoms of vascular dementia depend on what part of the brain is affected and to what extent.
 Like Alzheimer's disease, the symptoms of vascular dementia are often mild for a long time.
 They may include:

 - Wandering or getting lost in familiar surroundings

 - Laughing or crying at inappropriate times